sriramlab/SCOPE/README.md

 # SCOPE - (SCalable pOPulation structure inferencE)

+SCOPE is a method for performing scalable population structure inference on biobank-scale genomic data.
+SCOPE is able to perform

 ### Prerequisites

 The following packages are required on a linux machine to compile and use the software package.